Matthew Schwager practices butoh, vogue, and modern dance in Chicago. He is working on his first novel.

 Artaud had his madness and in it he went from mapping his actors’ movements on paper to wounding his opponents by burning holes in it, a mystical turn (Barber ch.
 2).
 The map becomes the body, which is where grief is located.
 This transformation is not a limiting of the body and its fate to the basic, unchanging dimension of paper.
 But it is an increase in the body’s malleability; maps can change as methods of moving, collecting, and writing change, and new maps can lead one to new places.

 “One of the most repeated observations about butoh is that it requires the dancer to ‘become’ something, rather than act like or express something,” writes Bruce Baird.
 “In the world of butoh, that something could be animal, vegetable, mineral, human, ghost, ogre—really anything at all” (160).
 A shamanic mode, butoh undercuts the Western assumption that the closest one can get to direct experience is metaphor, and that rituals are merely expressions thereof.
 Butoh abandons the Western critical distance between likeness and presence, the image of Christ in absence and the healing gaze of Christ in reality, or the self and the self’s death-mask.
 It does so through the re-mapping power of movement.
-To resolve metaphor into Being holds a dark edge; “the word ‘butoh,” Kurihara Nanako writes, “originated as ankoku buyō in the early 1960s.
+The resolution of metaphor into Being holds a dark edge; “the word ‘butoh,” Kurihara Nanako writes, “originated as ankoku buyō in the early 1960s.
 ‘Ankoku’ means ‘utter darkness’” (12).

 James’ wife, Mary, was sick with a terminal illness that destroyed her beauty, and it is the trauma of her decline and death that sent James into the town, looking for a way to make the fog lift.
 The core stress of Silent Hill 2 is that James chose and continues to choose his own individuation rather than identification with Mary’s sick body or, perhaps, with the body of the town itself as mappable entity.
 This in turn destroyed Mary’s own ability to identify, as the butoh dancer does.
 James in his insistence on “solving” Silent Hill, in walking endlessly and hesitatingly in unnaturally prolonged grief, believes that this same continued resistance to identification will eventually grant him the pleasure of individualized closure and control.
 Perhaps this makes him similar to the player of the game.